SEAT BELT SAFETY – NOT WEARING SEATBELT MN AUTO INJURY ATTORNEYS

 Below is an article that a car accident lawyer in our office found on the Center for Disease Control Web Site.
 The article lays out the importance of seat belts to reduce injury in car crashes.
-Our car accident attorneys see too many cases in Minnesota where the passengers were injured far more that they would have been because they were not wearing a seat belt.
+Our car accident attorneys see too many cases in Minnesota where the passengers were injured far more than they should have been because they were not wearing a seat belt.
 When a person is injured more because they weren’t wearing a seat belt they usually want know if they can still sue or if they still have a case against the other driver.
 The answer is yes.
 The negligent driver who caused the car crash still has to pay for ALL damages and injuries caused by the bad driving, and, fortunately, the law in MN also restricts evidence at trial about seat belt use.
 However, the insurance company and juries sometimes feel otherwise, regardless of what the law says.
 If you are injured in an auto accident in MN while no wearing your seatbelt, you can call our office and speak with a lawyer for a free consultation.
 A top car accident attorney will explain your rights and discuss the facts of your accident with you.
 We have offices in Minneapolis, Edina, and Woodbury MN.
 A car accident lawyer will also meet you at your home or hospital in Anoka MN, Forest Lake, White Bear Lake, St. Paul, Brooklyn Park, Maple Grove, Rogers MN, Chanhassen, Chaska, Bloomington MN, Albert Lea, Burnsville, and other cities throughout Minnesota.
 Even if you were injured in a car accident with no seat belt, you have rights and must be fully compensated for your injury.
 The primary focus of our auto accident lawyers is to make sure you are fairly compensated for your injury.

 Policy Impact: Seat Belts

 What’s the Issue?